techidaily/site-win11-tips/source/_posts/overcoming-windows-update-failures-strategies-for-error-0x30017.md

 2. Choose**Shields control** \>**Disable until the computer is restarted** .
 ![Temporarily disable antivirus](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/06/disable-antivirus.jpg)

- If you are not using a third-party security program, you can try[disabling Windows Defender](https://www.makeuseof.com/how-to-turn-off-windows-defender/) as well.
+ If you are not using a third-party security program, you can try [disabling Windows Defender](https://www.makeuseof.com/how-to-turn-off-windows-defender/) as well.
 However, we highly recommend that you enable it back after installing the update.
 Keeping it disabled for a long time can expose your system to risks and potential threats.

 ## 3\.
 Rule Out Corruption Issues